Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Clothing having caricatures, messages, and/or symbols, that can be construed, based on societal norms to be vulgar, offensive, or contribute to creating an unsupportive learning environment are unacceptable and unprofessional and can be subject to review and action by the Office of Student Affairs and Services.

-Communication with KHSC-KansasCOM
+Communication with KHSU-KansasCOM

 KSHC-KansasCOM students are expected to prioritize communication in the following ways: